KevlarTheGreat/k_chart_plus/README.md

 # K Chart Plus Package

-## Feature / Summary
+## Summary

 This is the best k chart (candlestick chart) package for flutter.
-It supports drag, scale, long press, and fling as well as many built-in technical indicators, multi-chart panes, and much more.
 It's powerful and and easy to use.
-This fork started from TrangLeQuynh/k_chart_plus.
-The main goal and feature enhancements in this project are:
+This fork started from TrangLeQuynh/k_chart_plus and added user-defined custom secondary indicator capability among several other features!

+### Primary Features:
+**Primary Chart** with time and candlestick (K Line) modes.
+Optional trendlines (Drawn, Moving Average, Bollinger, etc).
+Optional Volume indicator.
+**Technical Indicators (built-in)** MACD, KDJ, RSI, WR, and CCI in separate chart panes.
+**NEW - Secondary Technial Indicators (Custom Defined)** Provide a callback function with your custom data analysis and it will show up in the secondary chart-type that you selected.
+So far, supports line chart and a two-value bar chart.
+I will be adding more types and will take requests.
+Every data point in each indicator has a custom color field so you can change the line or bar color dynamically.
+**UI Supports** Drag, scale, long press, and fling.
+Lanugauge customizations.
+**Other Enhancements** Indicators are automatically recalculated every time the widget is rebuit.
+Added functions to simulate live data.

 ### Project Components:

 KChartWidget: The main widget that provides charting functionality, including financial technical indicators.
+DepthChart:  A separate widget supplied from the same k chart package.
 Example Application: A sample app demonstrating how to use the KChartWidget and test its features.

-### Main Goal:

-Customization of Indicators: Allow developers using the KChartWidget to customize financial technical indicators.
-This customization is implemented and tested within the example application.

 ### Implementation Steps: